zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

 complete code tree buildable.

-When using (at least) one ``-v`` option, twister's console output shows for every test how the test is run (qemu, native_posix, etc.) or whether the binary was just built.
+When using (at least) one ``-v`` option, twister's console output shows for every test how the test is run (qemu, native_sim, etc.) or whether the binary was just built.
 There are a few reasons why twister only builds a test and doesn't run it: